mus1cholic/isla/docs/ai/ai-gateway-evals-phased-plan.md

   artifacts.
 - Artifacts are rich enough to support more than one autorater without rerunning the turn.
 - The canonical benchmark execution mode is explicitly defined and implemented.
+- Remaining work before Phase 1 is fully complete:
+  - capture the rest of the canonical artifact set that is still missing from the current runner
+  - decide whether a small standalone eval CLI belongs in Phase 1 or should wait until Phase 2
+  - add a first local benchmark surface beyond unit-style runner tests

 ## Phase 2: Time-Aware Replay + Benchmark Clock Injection